domain7/dev-wiki/css-sass.md

 For libraries included with a gem, make sure to include a url to the webpage with info on downloading the gem as a comment in config.rb near where the library is included.

 For .scss files, store them in the includes directory.

-Don't include third party code that replicates the functionality of Compass unless the new library provides something specifically needed that Compass doesn't provide.

 ## Modernizr, Internet Explorer, and backwards compatibility